 Students can bring their own lunch or eat school lunch.
-WMC does not allow students to use food delivery services (GrubHub, UberEats, Dominos, etc.) to obtain food during the school day as it presents issues with school security as well as food safety.
+WMC does not allow students to use food delivery services (DoorDash, GrubHub, UberEats, Dominos, etc.) to obtain food during the school day as it presents issues with school security as well as food safety.
 If you would like to eat hot lunch you will need to put money in your lunch account in the WMC office before, during or after school.
 The lunch staff cannot accept money during the lunch periods.
 Lunch must be eaten in the lunchroom or outside (when weather permits).
+Please note that WMC has a closed campus for lunch.
+Students are not allowed to leave school grounds during their designated lunch period; parents cannot excuse their student during the lunch period.